bekk/bekk-christmas/post/functional/the-case-for-elixir.md

 authors:
   - Harald Ringvold
 ---
-Today I want to make the case for the programming language Elixir.
+xToday I want to make the case for the programming language Elixir.
 We will be looking at the basic features of the languages, notable projects and use cases and look a bit under the hood to why Elixir is so compelling.

 First things first.
 Elixir is a functional language with syntax inspired by Ruby.
 It inherits a lot its data structure and related syntax from Erlang which in many ways is its biggest influence.